darshit-shah/smartfilter/README.md

 #### Fully working sample

-Below sample would also show difference in approach between traditional way and smartfilter's way to interact with database in inline comment.
+Below sample would also show difference in approach between traditional way and SmartFilter's way to interact with database in inline comment.

 ```js
 var smartfilter = new require('smartfilter');